-Overhead, Keith and Dorothy Stoffel were making an aerial survey of the volcano when they noticed a landslide on the lip of the summit crater.
-Within 15 seconds, the whole north face of the mountain was on the move.
+Overhead, Keith and Dorothy Stoffel were making an aerial survey of the volcano when they noticed a landslide on the lip of the summit's crater, USGS reported.
+Within seconds, the whole north face of the mountain was on the move.
 Just as they passed around to the east side of the mountain, the north face collapsed, releasing superheated gases and trapped magma in a massive lateral explosion.
 Keith put the plane into a steep dive to gain the speed to outrun the cloud of incandescent gas; Dorothy continued to photograph the eruption through the rear windows of the plane as they made their escape.

-The abrupt release of pressure over the magma chamber created a “nuees ardentes,” a glowing cloud of superheated gas and rock debris blown out of the mountain face moving at nearly supersonic speeds.
-Everything within eight miles of the blast was wiped out almost instantly.
+The abrupt release of pressure over the magma chamber created a “nuée ardente,” a glowing cloud of superheated gas and rock debris blown out of the mountain face moving at nearly supersonic speeds.
+Everything within eight miles of the blast was wiped out almost instantly, according to USGS.
 The shockwave rolled over the forest for another 19 miles, leveling century-old trees; all the trunks neatly aligned to the north.
 Beyond this “tree down zone” the forest remained standing but was seared lifeless.
 The area devastated by the direct blast force covered an area of nearly 230 square miles (596 square kilometers).

-Shortly after the lateral blast, a second, vertical explosion occurred at the summit of the volcano, sending a mushroom cloud of ash and gases more than 12 miles into the air.
-The cloud of ash darkened the skies, causing streetlights to come on as far away as Spokane, Wash., more than 300 miles (480 km) away.
-Ash continued to erupt for more than nine hours.
-Ultimately, an estimated 540 million tons (490,000 kilotons) of ash drifted up to 2,200 square miles (5,700 square km) settling over seven states.
+Shortly after the lateral blast, a second, vertical explosion occurred at the summit of the volcano, sending a mushroom cloud of ash and gases more than 12 miles (19 km) into the air.
+Over the next few days, an estimated 540 million tons (490,000 kilotons) of ash drifted up to 2,200 square miles (5,700 square km), settling over seven states.

 Most destructive U.S. volcano

-In terms of economic impact, the Mount St. Helens eruption was the most destructive in U.S. history.
-Fifty-seven people are known to have died.
-More than 200 homes were destroyed.
-More than 185 miles of roads and 15 miles of railways were damaged.
+The 1980 Mount St. Helens eruption was the most destructive in U.S. history.
+Fifty-seven people died, and thousands of animals were killed, according to USGS.
+More than 200 homes were destroyed, and more than 185 miles of roads and 15 miles of railways were damaged.
 Ash clogged sewage systems, damaged cars and buildings, and temporarily shut down air traffic over the Northwest.
 The International Trade Commission estimated damages to timber, civil works and agriculture to be $1.1 billion.
-In addition, Congress approved $950 million in emergency funds to the Army Corps of Engineers, FEMA, and the Small Business Administration to help recovery efforts.
-[Related: Why Was Mount St. Helens So Destructive?]
+Congress approved $950 million in emergency funds to the Army Corps of Engineers, the Federal Emergency Management Agency and the Small Business Administration to help with recovery efforts.